 Looking at preventative measures

-As everyone know, baseball season is now in full swing.
+As everyone knows, baseball season is now in full swing.
 But what many probably don’t know is that youth athletes under the age of 14 incur more eye injuries in baseball and softball than any other sport.
 In rare instances, these injuries can result in permanent damage or even blindness.

 Overall, there are more than 40,000 eye injuries reported each year, most occurring in baseball and basketball, followed by water and racquet sports.
 Balls, bats, pucks, racquets, and sticks are used in the sports that pose the highest risk for eye injuries.
 These sports also typically include body contact.